erann1987/Reall-Time-Call-Assistant-Agent/README.md

 # Bank Call Assistant

-An AI-powered assistant that analyzes bank call conversations using DSPy and Azure OpenAI.
+An AI-powered assistant that analyzes bank call conversations in real-time using DSPy and Azure OpenAI.

 ## Features